webdriverio/workshop/chapter_04.md

 # Use of Reporter and Services

-Congratulation for successfully creating your first WebdriverIO test suite.
-Now as we move forward we want to make use of the diverse WebdriverIO ecosystem and add some more reporters and services to our test suite.
+Congratulations for successfully creating your first WebdriverIO test suite.
+As we move forward we want to make use of the diverse WebdriverIO ecosystem and add some more reporters and services to our test suite.
 The objectives are:

 1. Add the [Allure](http://allure.qatools.ru/) reporter to the list of reporters
 2. Use the Allure CLI to generate the Allure report in the `onComplete` hook